Personal Projects (High School)

 • Nivalis plotter (funcplot.com): an open-source graphing calculator written in C++, with both desktop and online (using emscripten/wasm) versions.
-It is not feature-complete compared to Desmos and Geogebra, but it is pretty good at plotting/critical point finding Documentation/project page: see github
+Github: nivalis

 Nivalis

-This is the successor of the Cantus project which I made in high school.
+This is in some sense the successor of the Cantus project which I made in high school.

 • SMPL-X ++: SMPL-X, SMPL+H, SMPL implementation in C++ with built-in mesh visualizer.
 Project page